SB-746

 Enforcement Authority

 Private right of action only.
+A candidate whose appearance, action, or speech is depicted through generative AI may seek injunctive or equitable relief or bring an action for general or special damages against the person or entity in violation.
 No designated agency enforcer.
-A candidate whose appearance, action, or speech is depicted through generative AI may seek injunctive or equitable relief or bring an action for damages against the person or entity in violation.
-Standing is limited to the depicted candidate.
+Standing is limited to the candidate depicted in the AI-generated content.

 Penalties

-A depicted candidate may seek injunctive or other equitable relief prohibiting publication, or may bring an action for general or special damages.
-The court may award prevailing party court costs and reasonable attorney fees.
-No statutory minimum is specified.
-General damages do not require proof of specific actual monetary harm.
+A candidate may seek injunctive or other equitable relief prohibiting publication, or may bring an action for general or special damages.
+The court may award a prevailing party court costs and reasonable attorney fees.
+No statutory minimum damages specified.
+General damages do not require proof of actual monetary harm.

 Who Is Covered